tim-butterworth/tdd-katas/src/main/java/coreTDD/stringBalance/README.md

 `<  >`
 `(  )`

+There are two more rules:

-There is one more rule, opening and closing symbols can be nested but they can't interweave, for example this is valid:
+Opening and closing symbols can be nested but they can't interweave, for example this is valid:

 `([{}])`